 Ficus Carica ‘MAJOAM’ LITTLE MISS FIGGY is a compact, dwarf fig tree that produces sweet, dark purple figs. It thrives in full sun and well-drained soil.
 Ideal for small gardens, containers, and urban spaces, this plant provides both ornamental value and delicious fruit.

-Popular Questions
+Popular Questions about fig

 Care Guides